lpic2book/src/docs/lpic2.200.1.md

 *uninterruptable sleep*, which means they are waiting for a device to return either input or output (I/O).

-swap The first memory column, "swpd" lists the amount of virtual memory being used expressed in kilobytes (1024 bytes).
-Virtual memory consists of swap space from disk, which is considerably slower than physical memory allocated inside memorychips.
+The first memory column, "swpd" lists the amount of virtual memory being used expressed in kilobytes (1024 bytes).
+Virtual memory consists of swap space from disk, which is considerably slower than physical memory allocated inside memory chips.

 The second memory column, "free" lists the amount of memory currently not in use, not cached and not buffered expressed.